sbooth/SFBAudioEngine/README.md

 * Ogg Vorbis
 * Monkey's Audio
 * Ogg Speex
+* True Audio
 * All other formats supported natively by Core Audio

 In addition to playback, SFBAudioEngine supports reading and writing of metadata for most supported formats.

+SFBAudioEngine uses C++11 language features (such as delegated constructors and range-based for), but not C++11 STL features (such as std::shared_ptr).
+This means that clang must be used to compile SFBAudioEngine and any application using it, but either GNU's libstdc++ or clang's libc++ may be used provided that SFBAudioEngine's dependencies are compiled using the same library.

 A command line audio player using SFBAudioEngine is as simple as: